motokimura/spacenet8_solution_5th-place/README.md

 - Problem Statement
   - It was well described and easy to understand for me.
 - Data
   - Thank you for making this awesome dataset public!
-It is easy to imagine how difficult it was to prepare this dataset.
+I can imagine how hard it was to prepare this dataset.
-  - It would be even better if annotation errors could be reduced and more AOIs are included.
+  - It would be even better if the annotation errors could be reduced and more AOIs are included.
 - Contest
   - The baseline algorithm was easy to understand and I found it a good starting point.
   - The visualization tool was really helpful for the validation.